Stormancer/plugins/src/Stormancer.Plugins/Party/Stormancer.Server.Plugins.Party/docs/Readme.md

 				}]
 		}

-## Validating party settings and party member data
+# Validating party settings and party member data

 Party settings and party member data can be validated by creating a class implementing `IPartyEventHandler` and the methods `OnUpdatingSettings` and `OnUpdatingPartyMemberData`.
-Both APIs support denying the update and providing an error string sent back to
+Both APIs support denying the update and providing an error string sent back to the caller.

-## Customizing ready state changes
+# Customizing ready state changes

-### Validating setting the player state as ready
+## Validating setting the player state as ready

 The state of a player can be validated when they try setting themselves as ready by implementing `IPartyEventHandler.OnUpdatingPlayerReadyState`.
 This method can perform validation and set a custom error string to be sent back to the client in case of failure.

-### Customizing ready reset.
+## Customizing ready reset.

 By default, the ready state resets to `NotReady` if any of the following conditions are met:
 - The list of players in the party changes.
 - Party settings are updated.
-- The custom data of any party members are updated.
+- The custom data of any party members is updated.

 This behavior can be customized through two mechanisms:
 - Party configuration
 - The Party `IPartyEventHandler` extensibility point.

-Note that preventing reset of the ready state also disable automated matchmaking cancellation in all the situations that would have reset it, for instance if a player in the party disconnects while matchmaking is in progress.
-However as data about the parties are sent to the matchmaker only when matchmaking starts, they may become out of date.
+Note that preventing resetting the ready state also disables automated matchmaking cancellation in all the situations that would have reset it, for instance if a player in the party disconnects while matchmaking is in progress.
+Be carefult, as data about the parties are sent to the matchmaker only when matchmaking starts, they may become out of synch in this case.
 Manually resetting the ready state still cancels matchmaking as only automated reset is disabled.
+You may use a custom validator to reject data modification while in matchmaking.

-#### Party Configuration
+### Party Configuration

 The list of events the ready state should reset in can be set in the party configuration. `ResetPlayerReadyStateMode.None` and `ResetPlayerReadyStateMode.All` are convenient shortcuts.
 By default, the option is set as `ResetPlayerReadyStateMode.All